-In a speech to Congress in 1823, President James Monroe warned European powers not to attempt further colonization or otherwise interfere in the Western Hemisphere, stating that the United States would view any such interference as a potentially hostile act.
-Later known as the Monroe Doctrine, this policy principle would become a cornerstone of U.S. diplomacy for generations.
+The Monroe Doctrine, first outlined in a speech to Congress in 1823, had President James Monroe warning European powers to not attempt further colonization, military intervention or other interference in the Western Hemisphere, stating that the United States would view any such interference as a potentially hostile act.
+Over the centuries, the Monroe Doctrine policy has become a cornerstone of U.S. diplomatic and military policies.

 Monroe’s Message to Congress

 During the president’s customary message to Congress on December 2, 1823, Monroe expressed the basic tenets of what would later become known as the Monroe Doctrine.